Impacts of Climate Change on Mortality: An extrapolation of temperature effects based on time series data in France: Estimation procedure

-Now, let's delve into our estimation approach for the stochastic mortality model~(\ref{eq:2_LL}) under constraints~(\ref{eq:contraint_li_lee_common}) and~(\ref{eq:contraint_li_lee}) as introduced in Section~\ref{subsec:LL_model}.
-After estimating the attributable fraction~$\eqref{eq:estim_attrib_factor}$ over $D$, we calibrate our model using sets of exposure to risk adjusted by temperature effects and death count data
+We now detail our estimation approach for the stochastic mortality model under constraints~\eqref{eq:contraint_li_lee_common} and~\eqref{eq:contraint_li_lee} as presented in Section~\ref{subsec:LL_model}.
+The dynamics of the Li-Lee model~\eqref{eq:2_LL} rely on unobserved central death rates, which are fitted, according to Equation~\eqref{eq:poisson_adj_expo}, using the total attributable fraction~\eqref{eq:estim_attrib_factor}.
+After estimating these attributable fractions, we calibrate our model using sets of exposure to risk adjusted for temperature effects and death counts from annual data

 The estimation of the chosen model involves maximizing the following expression derived from the Poisson log-likelihood